-As of December 31, 2017, we operated nine seismic crews, consisting of six crews in the U.S. and three crews in Canada, and one seismic data processing center.
-We began the fourth quarter operating seven crews in the U.S. and two in Canada, and ended the quarter operating six crews in the U.S. and three crews in Canada.
-We are currently operating seven crews in the U.S. and anticipate operating up to seven crews in the U.S. into the third quarter of 2018.
-We anticipate operating four crews in Canada through the end of the winter season, which concludes at the end of the first quarter 2018.
-While demand for our services improved throughout 2017, we continue to experience a challenging market environment due to fluctuations in domestic oil and natural gas exploration activities and commodity prices.
+As of December 31, 2016, we operated seven seismic crews, consisting of three crews in the U.S. and four crews in Canada, and one seismic data processing center.
+During the three months ended December 31, 2016, we operated a maximum of six crews in the U.S. and four in Canada.
+We anticipate operating four to six crews in the U.S. and Canada through the first quarter of 2017.
+Visibility for active crew count beyond the first quarter is limited due to uncertainty in oil prices and demand levels.
+Demand for our services is likely to continue to be at reduced levels in North America in response to the reduced expenditures by our clients related to the depressed crude oil prices.
 Our seismic crews supply seismic data primarily to companies engaged in the exploration and development of oil and natural gas on land and in land-to-water transition areas.
 Seismic acquisition services of our wholly-owned subsidiary, Eagle Canada Seismic Services, ULC ("Eagle Canada"), are also used by the potash mining industry in Canada, and Eagle Canada has particular expertise through its heliportable capabilities.
 Our clients rely on seismic data to identify areas where subsurface conditions are favorable for the accumulation of existing hydrocarbons, to optimize the development and production of hydrocarbon reservoirs, to better delineate existing oil and natural gas fields, and to augment reservoir management techniques.
 In addition, seismic data are sometimes utilized in unconventional reservoirs to identify geo-hazards (such as subsurface faults) for drilling purposes, aid in geo-steering of a horizontal well bore and rock property identification for high grading of well locations and hydraulic fracturing.
 The majority of our current activity is in areas of unconventional reservoirs.

 We acquire geophysical data using the latest in 3-D seismic survey techniques.
 We introduce acoustic energy into the ground by using vibration equipment or dynamite detonation, depending on the surface terrain, area of operation, and subsurface requirements.
 The reflected energy, or echoes, are received through geophones, converted into a digital signal at a multi-channel recording unit, and then transmitted to a central recording vehicle.
 Subsurface requirements dictate the number of channels necessary to perform our services.
-We generally use tens of thousands of recording channels in our seismic surveys.
+We generally use thousands of recording channels in our seismic surveys.
 Additional recording channels enhance the resolution of the seismic survey through increased imaging analysis and provide improved operational efficiencies for our clients.
 With our state-of-the-art seismic equipment, including computer technology and multiple channels, we acquire, on a cost effective basis, immense volumes of seismic data that, when processed and interpreted, produce precise images of the earth's subsurface.
-Our clients then use our seismic data to generate 3-D geologic models that help reduce drilling risks, finding and development costs, and improve recovery rates from existing fields.
+Our clients then use our seismic data to generate 3-D geologic models that help reduce drilling risks, finding and development costs and improve recovery rates from existing fields.